andogy/MCH/English/README.md

 The full name of MCH is "Minecraft Command Helper".You can think of it as the computer version of CA.
 ## ColorEgg

-!! - WARNIG - !!
+### !! - WARNIG - !!<br>
-MCH have Color egg,this egg contains lots images/colors that may cause epilepsy in a specific population For your life safety,patients with photosensitive epilepsy should not look for this egg
+MCH have Color egg,this egg contains lots images/colors that may cause epilepsy in a specific population<br>
+For your life safety,patients with photosensitive epilepsy should not look for this egg<br>

----- Found ----
+### ---- Found ----<br>
-There have not any things
+There have not any things<br>

 ### Production
 Our Production team is Open to join,You Can add to us Team,But We Communicate on [Tencent QQ](https://play.google.com/store/apps/details?id=com.tencent.mobileqq&hl=zh&gl=US&referrer=utm_source%3Dgoogle%26utm_medium%3Dorganic%26utm_term%3D%E4%B8%8B%E8%BD%BDqq&pcampaignid=APPU_1_J92HYPrwHu3EmAXinaOYBA) and Most people use Chinese <br>